slfx276/Subtitle_Inpainting_Cognative_Computing/README.md

         └── masks
 ```
 mask images and capture images would have similar image names.
-Feeding in these inpus to Free Form Inpainting GAN and analysing the experiment results may be the remaining effort.
+The remaining work includs feeding these created new inputs into Free Form Inpainting GAN, analysing the experiment results and study the methods of scenes detection and text detection.

 **Arguments for VideoCapture.py**
 ```